Using a Content Delivery Network

 When using a CDN on your origin site, the first decision you must make is whether to set up your GDN site with your CDN server or with your origin server as its source.
 If you would like to bypass the CDN when the GDN requests source content, you can add the IP or domain of the webserver hosting your site as an alternate endpoint.

 If you choose to have the GDN set up with your CDN as its source, you should whitelist the GDN server IP addresses.
 All users visiting your localized site will appear to be coming from the GDN IP addresses.
-To ensure that the GDN servers do not get blacklisted and that there is no down time, GDN IP addresses should be whitelisted.
+To ensure that the GDN servers do not get blocklisted and that there is no down time, GDN IP addresses should be whitelisted.
 For more information, see Whitelisting Global Delivery Network Servers.

 Additionally, CDNs may charge fees based on request volume.
 If you choose to set up your localized site to use your CDN server, you may have an increased number of requests through your CDN.